NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 # Rocevelen
 ## Roclesia:
 The Roclesian Empire was ruled first by a
-	great king, a Alex/JC type guy who conquered it named Gamesh.
+	great king, a Alexander the Great/JC type guy who conquered it named Gamesh.
 He managed to overwhelm the magically adept Tabradians with sheer numbers.
-They ruled as an empire for a long time, before the Tabradian tribes once broke free.
-Recently, a southern portion of the empire has also declared independence, and are closely aligned to the Sidio Barcans.
+They ruled as an empire for a long time, before the Tabradian tribes gained more independence.
+	Recently, a southern portion of the empire has also declared independence, and are closely aligned to some of the Sidio Barcans.
 The empire is starting to regain power, however.

-Roclesia is the most advanced country magically, because they stole much of the work of the Tabradians.
+Roclesia is the most advanced country magically, because they stole much
+	of the work of the Tabradians.
 They also are the most wealthy.

 ## Tabradia:
 Grey to actually dark complexions